 If Architecture was really ‘Frozen Music’ as described by Johann Wolfgang von Goethe then Virtual reality is the acoustically precise concert hall, fusing the minds of the creator and the audience.
 In any creative professional arena, be it architecture, design or planning, the prime challenge is to communicate their design ideas holistically to the client.
-Most often, there is a major chance of a great idea being rejected solely because, the idea was not delivered in the right intended sense to the client or the end-user.
+Most often, there is a major chance of a great idea being rejected solely because the idea was not delivered in the right intended sense to the client or the end-user.
 However efficient the designer is, it takes an ample amount of imagination from the client to understand and visualize the conventional 2D and 3D design renderings, which is a lot to expect from a design novice person’s perspective.
 This is where Virtual Reality acts as a middle ground and provides clarity to the whole perception of a design idea.

 Any idea is perceived as it is presented.
-If problem solving was the soul of architecture, then presentation is its crown.
+If problem-solving was the soul of architecture, then the presentation is its crown.
 It gives the creator that extra brownie points which sometimes makes all the difference.
 Virtual Reality provides them with that advantage making the potential clients to kinetic clients (pun definitely intended).
 Right from the initial design concepts, to final finishing touches, Virtual reality has a great potential to turn a project from good to great.

-As Milton Glaser said, “There are three responses to a design, Yes, no and Wow.
+As Milton Glaser said, “There are three responses to design, Yes, no and Wow.
 Wow is the one to aim for”, VR gives any design that ‘wow’ factor to get it going (provided the design was good).
-As the size of the project increases, there will be more stakeholders involved thinning the probability of the design being accepted.
+As the size of the project increases, there will be more stakeholders involved thinning the probability of the design is accepted.
 There will be multiple people who will evaluate the design or the idea in multiple states and the chances of them not perceiving the idea as it is supposed to be is very high.
-Also, the people involved in the project can be from various parts of the world and getting all of them into a single room every time to explain the idea in first person will be time consuming and nearly impossible.
+Also, the people involved in the project can be from various parts of the world and getting all of them into a single room every time to explain the idea in the first person will be time-consuming and nearly impossible.

 Conventional presentation techniques like Floor plans, 3d image rendering and models can be used to explain a design idea, as being done for hundreds of years.
-But there is high chance of misinterpretation and confusion.
+But there is a high chance of misinterpretation and confusion.
 The clients and stakeholders might not have the technical know-how to understand a building blueprint and the 3d renderings have become an “exercise in deception” rather than “exercise in persuasion”.
-VR, will transport the users into a fully interactive 3D environment, providing them an opportunity to completely explore a space, design or even the materials and color palette of a part or the whole of a building.
-It will allow them to relate to the scale and proportions of a space and the feel that it will emit.
+VR will transport the users into a fully interactive 3D environment, providing them an opportunity to completely explore a space, design or even the materials and color palette of a part or the whole of a building.
+It will allow them to relate to the scale and proportions of space and the feeling that it will emit.
 Sometimes, it is even difficult for an architect to relate to the scale of a space and in reality, it might be much bigger or smaller than imagined.
 Thus, it is not reasonable to ask for a client to imagine them with just the conventional representations and jump into a project with nothing but blind trust.

-The VR technology must not only be visual experience, but also be an interactive activity.
-It must allow the user to interact with the space and must be able to utilize and change the space, furniture, the lighting and be able to move from place to place inside the building.
-This level of detailing is necessary for a complete clarity and to get ‘productive’ inputs right at the earlier stages of the design.
+The VR technology must not only be a visual experience but also be an interactive activity.
+It must allow the user to interact with space and must be able to utilize and change the space, furniture, the lighting and be able to move from place to place inside the building.
+This level of detailing is necessary for complete clarity and to get ‘productive’ inputs right at the earlier stages of the design.
 The scale can vary from a small room to a big urban city.

-Conventional architecture firms can find it difficult to adapt to the new technologies, but with more softwares like Symmetery, Fuzor, Unity, it is much easier and convenient to make the transition.
+Conventional architecture firms can find it difficult to adapt to the new technologies, but with more software like Symmetry, Fuzor, Unity, it is much easier and convenient to make the transition.
 It is much similar to the design visualization era where Photoshop was used to create the reality that we intend it to be.
 Design is very like evolution; the strength of the creator depends on his ability to adapt.

 VR is the Hero that we all deserve and need in this design world.
-But there are a lot of counter arguments which put forth the matter of concerns about the design quality and authenticity.
+But there are a lot of counter-arguments which put forth the matter of concerns about the design quality and authenticity.
 With more tools being developed for representations, it is possible to drift towards representations more than the actual design and its technicalities.
 The question we must ask ourselves is, is man as good as his tools?
 Or as good as his ability to know how and when to use them?